New Zealand Sustainability Leader of the Year

 Otago Ōtākou

-Under Simon’s leadership, Pure Advantage has shifted from a think-tank into a collaborative movement, bringing together iwi, scientists, landowners, businesses, and communities.
-The recent release of Think Like a Forest, which shares the kaupapa of Recloaking Papatūānuku, demonstrates his ability to build partnerships and inspire collective action.
+Under his leadership, Pure Advantage has evolved from a think-tank into a collaborative movement, uniting iwi, scientists, landowners, businesses, and communities around large-scale ecological renewal.
+He produced Think Like a Forest, a documentary that communicates the kaupapa of Recloaking Papatūānuku and showcases his ability to translate complex environmental issues into compelling stories that mobilise partnerships and inspire collective action.
 Simon’s work is grounded in optimism and practical stewardship, showing how economic and ecological health can reinforce one another.
-His leadership is helping Aotearoa move toward a regenerative future shaped by care for land, people, and generations to come.”
+His leadership is helping Aotearoa move toward a regenerative future shaped by care for land, people, and generations to come.

 Peri Drysdale